LavishSoftware/ISBoxerEVELauncher/README.md

 6. Close Inner Space if it is running.
 This will make sure you don't have to do Step 7 twice under any circumstance...

-7. Select all EVE Accounts in the list and select "Create Game Profile". **Tick "Perform launch from a new ISBoxer EVE Launcher instance".** Do not tick "Leave new ISBoxer EVE Launcher instance open after launch". **Set the drop-down box to "Launch EVE client directly".** Click "Go"!
+7. Select all EVE Accounts (or Characters) in the list and select "Create Game Profile". **Tick "Perform launch from a new ISBoxer EVE Launcher instance" (leave default).** Do not tick "Leave new ISBoxer EVE Launcher instance open after launch" (leave default). **Set the drop-down box to "Launch EVE client directly" (again, leave default).** Click "Go"!
 (Remember the Game name and Game Profile schemes for Step #9!)

 8. You can launch Inner Space again now if you want.
 The new Game and Game Profiles should be successfully added.